You can listen to the article (narrated by a real person):

 Most professional email service providers, like GetResponse, offer several plans based on the size of your email list (number of subscribers.)

-For example, GetResponse Basic plan starts at $15 a month for 1,000 subscribers with unlimited sends and provides key features like email marketing, autoresponders, website builder, web forms, and Facebook ads.
+For example, the GetResponse Free plan doesn’t cost you a dime for up to 5,00 contacts with unlimited sends and provides key features like email marketing, website builder, web forms, and landing pages.

 As with most marketing tools, you’ll see that some are more affordable and others are more high-end.
 In most cases, this is related to the type of audience they’re targeting and the number of features that are included in the platform.

 We’ll look at the most popular email marketing services and how you can choose one later in this article.
-And if you’d like to practice while you learn, GetResponse offers a 30 day free trial with all key features unlocked and you don’t need to provide your credit card details.
+And if you’d like to practice while you learn, sign up for the GetResponse Free plan.
+On top of its email marketing features, it gives you limited-time access to its premium features and you don’t need to provide your credit card details.

 2. Full control